 Luther Burbank Corporation Announces Third Quarter 2022 Earnings Release and Conference Call Dates

-/EIN News/ -- SANTA ROSA, Calif., Oct.
-07, 2022 (GLOBE NEWSWIRE) -- Luther Burbank Corporation (the “Company”) (NASDAQ: LBC), the holding company for Luther Burbank Savings (the “Bank”), announced today that it will release its financial results as of and for the quarter and nine months ended September 30, 2022 after the market closes on Tuesday, October 25, 2022.
+SANTA ROSA, Calif., Oct.
+07, 2022 (GLOBE NEWSWIRE) -- Luther Burbank Corporation (the "Company") LBC, the holding company for Luther Burbank Savings (the "Bank"), announced today that it will release its financial results as of and for the quarter and nine months ended September 30, 2022 after the market closes on Tuesday, October 25, 2022.

 Simone Lagomarsino, President and Chief Executive Officer of Luther Burbank Corporation, and Laura Tarantino, Executive Vice President and Chief Financial Officer, will host a conference call on Wednesday, October 26, 2022 at 8:00 AM (PT) to discuss the Company's results for the period.